-For example, some dialogue systems use general-purpose unification grammars with semantic attachments, such as the Core Language Engine introduced in Ch.
-13. A parser produces a sentence meaning, from which the slot-fillers are extracted (Lewin et al., 1999).
+How does the NLU component generate this semantic representation?
+Some dialogue systems use general-purpose unification grammars with semantic attachments, such as the Core Language Engine introduced in Ch.
+18. A parser produces a sentence meaning, from which the slot-fillers are extracted (Lewin et al., 1999).

-Other dialogue systems rely on simpler domain-specific semantic analyzers, such as the semantic grammars also discussed in Ch.
-17. In a semantic grammar, the actual node names in the parse tree correspond to the semantic entities which are being expressed, as in the following grammar fragments:
+Other dialogue systems rely on simpler domain-specific semantic analyzers, such as semantic grammars.
+A semantic grammar is a CFG in which the rule left hand sides correspond to the semantic entities being expressed, as in the following fragment: